nimadebi/apr-twitter-bot/README.md

 # apr-twitter-bot

 Tweets daily APR of some pools.
+Fetches deployed contracts from https://docs.tempus.finance/docs/deployed-contracts

 Requirements can be found in requirements.txt.